timidri/puppet-loki/README.md

 It has the following configuration options to be set in `/etc/puppetlabs/puppet/loki.yaml`:

 * `loki_uri`: for example, `http://your_loki_host:3100`.
 This setting is mandatory if `log_destination` is `loki`.
 * `tenant`: the tenant to use by the report processor when pushing to Loki.
-Default: `tenant1`.
+Default: `undef`.
 * `push_facts`: choose whether or not to push facts to Loki together with reports.
 Default: `true`.
 * `include_facts`: an array of fact names to be included.
 Default: `null` (all facts).
 * `log_destination`: if set to `loki`, will push the report to `loki_uri`.
 For all other values, will write into a log file in `log_dir` called `$host.log`.
 This file will rotate daily.
 Default: `loki`.